Why Should I Respond to Every Unsuccessful Job Applicant?

 But others will take note and will improve their applicant experience.
 And if they're in your space, it can only harm your recruitment campaigns in the future.

 Want more from me?
-Here's some of the other articles I've put together for you.
+Here are some of the other articles I've put together for you.

 Make your job advert more appealing: https://www.clarityappointments.co.uk/view-details/36148/What-makes-your-job-advertisement-appealing-to-applicants.htm